Shining Hope Farms’ Therapy Services Program

 Generates effective remediation of communication disorders and promotes functional communication outcomes.

-When a client is sitting on the horse, the horse’s walking gait facilitates movement responses remarkably similar to the human gait.
+When a patient is sitting on the horse, the horse’s walking gait facilitates movement responses remarkably similar to the human gait.
 The effects of equine movement on postural control, sensory systems, and motor planning can be used to improve coordination, timing, grading of responses, respiratory control, sensory integration, and attention.

 Licensed Therapists & Specialized Staff